 - Barclays JetBlue Plus Card

-The Mastercard World and World Elite cards provide access to a concierge but the information of what services are provided are limited at best.
-I’m unsure what difference there is in the services provided.
+The Mastercard World and World Elite cards provide access to a concierge, but the information on what services are provided is limited at best.
+I’m unsure what difference there is in the services offered.
 Here’s what on the Mastercard World website:

 The World Elite website is more elegant while not saying anything specific.

-While the Citi Prestige gives you access to the Mastercard World Elite Concierge, they also have their own concierge program (note: Google Chrome tells me this is an unsafe but it was the direct link provided by Citi).
-The Citi concierge is run by Aspire Lifestyles.
-I’ve contacted the Citi concierge several times to book rooms for me using the fourth hotel night free benefit offered by the card, I’ve never tried any of their other services.
-Not that there’s much else mentioned on the website:
+While the Citi Prestige gives you access to the Mastercard World Elite Concierge, they also have their own concierge program (note: Google Chrome tells me this is an unsafe website, but it was the direct link provided by Citi).

 American Express Platinum Concierge

 I saved the best for last.
-Of all the concierge services, I still consider American Express the only one to be a value added service.
-I haven’t used the concierge much but when I did, they were wonderful.
-Here’s a description from AMEX website of the service offered:
+Of all the concierge services, I still consider American Express the only one to be a value-added service.
+I haven’t used the concierge much, but when I did, they were wonderful.
+Here’s a description from the AMEX website of the service offered:

 Our Concierge staff is available to you day or night as a personal resource for many different aspects of your life.
 Whether you need to select a restaurant and arrange the details of an upcoming special event or if you want expert advice selecting just the right gift, you can rely on Concierge to coordinate and take care of your requests, big and small.

 My first time using the concierge was for my “round” birthday year trip.
 I wanted to go to Thomas Keller’s The French Laundry in Yountville, CA, but the problem was that reservations are almost impossible to come by.
 We would only be in the area for two nights, so I didn’t have any chance to screw it up.
 I emailed the AMEX Platinum concierge and promptly received this response: